 To estimate the extensive part of entropy~\cite{Rose-2019}, the culling fractions for the ceiling and floor are used

 Entropy allows us to add arbitrary constants, which we denote as $S_0^c$ and $S_0^f$, the entropy constants for the ceiling and floor, respectively.

-As can be observed on a model example of figure~\ref{fig2}, both cooling and heating run cover only one wing of the whole spectrum.
-The intersection, covered by both runs, is placed near the maximum of entropy, where random replica normally reside.
+As can be observed in a model example in figure~\ref{fig2}, both the cooling and heating runs cover only one wing of the whole spectrum.
+The intersection, covered by both runs, is placed near the maximum of entropy, where the random replica normally reside.
 We obtain entropy in the full energy range by stitching cooling and heating wings in the intersecting region.

-Stitching is somewhat arbitrary procedure and not sensitive to the exact choice of it.
+Stitching is an arbitrary procedure and is not sensitive to the exact choice of it.
 We conduct it as follows: